Notable People

 The radio years taught him what mattered

 CNN's obituary of King fills in the parts that are easy to forget once the suspenders become the whole image.
 Born Lawrence Harvey Zeiger in Brooklyn to Jewish immigrant parents, he was marked early by his father's death and by the scramble that followed.
-He got his first real break in Miami, learned radio the hard way, survived professional disgrace and personal reinvention, then built himself back into national syndication with The Larry King Show.
+He got his first major break in Miami, learned radio the hard way, survived professional disgrace and personal reinvention, then built himself back into national syndication with The Larry King Show.

 That radio period mattered because it trained his ear.
 Before he became television furniture, he was a live conversationalist who had to keep a voice moving through the night.
 The Peabody Board's 1982 citation for The Larry King Show praised exactly that mix: meaningful topics, guests who had something to say, and a host who knew how to keep the discussion interesting without choking it.